-But I kept going, in my mind, it was just Apple helping me to unlock my hacked Apple ID.
-I wanted to regain access and lock the bad guys out as quickly as possible – knowing he/she can make purchases with my Apple ID, sending e-mail messages or iMessages as me, accessing my iCloud data, etc.
+But I kept going.
+Because, in my mind, it was Apple helping me to unlock my hacked Apple ID.
+I wanted to regain access and lock the scammer out as quickly as possible.

 Okay fine, Apple would need my personal information to verify my identity.
-So, no big deal.
+So, no big deal here.

 These are the red flags that made me beyond suspicious:

-The URL: manages-orderapp.dynv6.net.
+- The URL: manages-orderapp.dynv6.net.
 A URL from Apple’s official website would definitely not look like this.
-It doesn’t even include Apple on it.
-Some scammers would throw the word “apple” somewhere in the URL to make it look legitimate.
+It doesn’t even include “apple” in it.
+Some scammers would add the word apple somewhere in the URL to make it look more legitimate.

-When I clicked on the Apple logo in the middle it took me to the same page.
-It should’ve taken me to Apple’s Homepage, which was not the case.
+- When I clicked on the Apple logo in the middle it took me to the same page.
+It should’ve taken me to Apple’s official homepage, which was not the case.
 For example, nothing happened when I clicked on the Menu and Shopping cart icons in the upper left and right corner, respectively.
 These are fake icons, I couldn’t even click them.

 - Take a look at both pictures right above, specifically the Email sender and the subject line.
-For Christ’s sake, what’s that email: [email protected]…?
-And, by the way, did you spot that grammatical error in Thanks written “Thank’s”.
+For Christ’s sake, what’s that email: receiptmailappstore309@bhauytamail…?
+And, by the way, did you spot that grammatical error in Thanks written Thank’s.